Cornerstone of Southern California, Celebrating 40 Years

 • Delirium tremens (DTs)

 Delirium tremens can be fatal.
 Some symptoms include delirium, confusion, seizures, tremors, high blood pressure, vomiting, and severe night sweats.
-If your husband is experiencing these symptoms, contact a medical professional immediately.
+If your spouse is experiencing these symptoms, contact a medical professional immediately.

 Sadly, alcohol is one of the most dangerous drugs to quit.
 Due to the withdrawal symptoms that can surface, those with an alcohol addiction should never attempt it alone.